MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ## Introduction to causal statements
 The core of a causal statement is composed of three elements: the *source entity*, the *causal interaction* and the *target entity*.
 It is a directed (i.e., oriented) interaction between biological entities where a *source entity* (regulator) influences the activity of a *target entity* (regulatee).
-The *causal interaction* can be direct (without intermediates) or indirect (the causal effect of *source entity* is transmitted to the *target entity* by a third).
+The *causal interaction* can be direct (without intermediates) or indirect (the causal relationship of *source entity* is transmitted to the *target entity* by a third).

 <p align="center">
   <img src="https://github.com/MI2CAST/MI2CAST/blob/master/images/causalStatement.svg" alt="causal statement"/>